PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyterHub.md

 The logfiles belonging to the JupyterLab job (not just for JupyterLab itself) are always written to the users home directory and have the following naming convention: *jupyterhub_slurmspawner_&lt;JOBID&gt;.log*
 * **I would love to have more resources available for my JupyterLab session.
 Is this possible?**
 Yes, you can manually configure and submit a JupyterLab server without using JupyterHub.
 Instructions on how to do this are provided [here]({{ site.baseurl }}{% link Jupyter/jupyter-nb_on_pleiades.md %}).
+* **Why can't I find my Python packages?**
+Please see the section [Available Resources](#jupyterhub:-available-resources) to ensure you have installed the packages into the right Python directory.